GameDevTecnico/cubos/docs/pages/2_features/ecs.md

   "DeltaTime", @ref cubos::engine::Input "Input").
 - **Systems** - functions which operate on resources and entities' components.
   This is where the logic is implemented.
+- **Observers** - basically systems which are called immediately after some event is triggered.

 One important thing to note is that in an ECS the data is completely decoupled from the logic.
 What this means is that entities and components